Skip to main content

 Conclusion

 I can't leak anything more but I can vouch for the fact that the ending gave me a thrill and left me on a high.
 They don't make movies like this anymore where you personally connect with the lead character's struggles and cheer for them to get out of their predicament.
 Now, there might be a few things about the plot that may seem implausible but do we have to analyze everything?
 Why can't we just have an old-fashioned thriller take us on a ride and leave us at a spot that none of us expected.
-If you are a lover of film noir then you can't miss out on this one.
+If you are a lover of slow burn suspense thriller then you can't miss out on this one made by a pioneering force in film noir - Fritz Lang.

 Do leave a comment once you are done watching the movie but not a word about the climax!